2023 Rio Grande do Sul floods

-In September 2023, heavy rainfall and strong winds from an extratropical cyclone resulted in the deaths of at least 47 people in Rio Grande do Sul state of Brazil, 940 injured, and caused $1.3 million in damage.
+In September 2023, heavy rainfall and strong winds from an extratropical cyclone resulted in the deaths of at least 47 people in Rio Grande do Sul state of Brazil, injuries to 940 people, and $1.3 million in damage.
 Flooding also impacted several municipalities in Rio Grande do Sul, including Bento Gonçalves, Caxias do Sul, Ibiraiaras, Lajeado do Bugre, Nova Bassano, Santo Expedito do Sul, and São Jorge.
-The floods also prompted a state of emergency to be declared in the state by governor Eduardo Leite.
+The floods also prompted declaration of a state of emergency in the state by governor Eduardo Leite.

 Background

 The flooding was caused by the warming atmosphere resulting from climate change, which increases the likelihood of extreme rainfall.
 Global temperatures have risen by approximately 1.2 degrees Celsius since the onset of the industrial era.

 In 2022, torrential rain led to landslides and mudflows near the city of Recife in the country's northeast, resulting in the deaths of at least 100 people.
 That same year, floods in Petropolis, Rio de Janeiro, killed 231 people and caused 1 billion R$ ($193.8 million USD) in damage.

 In February 2023, flooding and landslides in Brazil's São Paulo state killed 40 people as 627 mm of rain fell in São Sebastião.